OpenTermsArchive/docs/content/collections/create.en.md

 ### On your machine

-#### Create a vault key
+#### Encrypt sensistive data

-- Create a new vault key to encrypt sensitive data
+- Generate a new password for encrypting sensitive data
 - Save it in the shared passwords repository
 - [Encrypt sensistive data](https://github.com/OpenTermsArchive/deployment/blob/main/README.md#encrypt-sensitive-configuration-entries)